quintel/documentation/modules/local-datasets/README.markdown

 `rake scale NUMBER_OF_RESIDENCES=x DERIVED_DATASET=name FULL_DATASET=name`

-## How to create a local dataset with Excel?
+## How to create a local dataset from etdataset?

 **NOTE: This is currently not how it works but how it hopefully will work (unless somebody has a better vision)**